thegreenwebfoundation/developer-docs/src/docs/carbon-txt/tutorials/make-a-private-plugin.md

 ---
-title: "Make a private plugin to use with the carbon.txt CLI"
+title: "Make a private carbon.txt plugin"
 description: "In this tutorial, you will learn how to make a private plugin that can be used with the carbon.txt CLI."
 eleventyNavigation:
   key: make-private-plugin
-  title: "Make a private plugin to use with the carbon.txt CLI"
+  title: "Make a private carbon.txt plugin"
   #     parent: overview
   sectionTitle: Tutorials
   order: 13